Badlands of Montana

-Badlands of Montana is a 1957 American Western film written and directed by Daniel B. Ullman.
-The film stars Rex Reason, Margia Dean, Beverly Garland, Keith Larsen, Emile Meyer and William Edward Phipps.
-The film was released on May 1, 1957, by 20th Century Fox.
+Badlands of Montana is a 1957 American Western film written, produced and directed by Daniel B. Ullman and starring Rex Reason, Margia Dean, Beverly Garland and Keith Larsen.

 Plot

 The plot follows Steven Brewster, a mayoral candidate who is tricked into a gunfight and kills his opponent.
 He then takes up with a gang of badlands outlaws and takes part in robberies.
 After being wounded and captured, his friends rescue him and bring him back to Helena where he is elected sheriff.